FilipeCoutinhoSantos/powershell/scripts & snippets/PS Object to WFA Csv-file/readme.md

 # ConvertTo-WfaCsv
-A simple function to takes a PowerShell-table and saves it as a WFA compatible csv-file.
+A simple function that takes a PowerShell-table and saves it as a WFA compatible csv-file.

 * UTF-8 Encoding
 * Tab-delimited